McNichols Sports Arena: Concerts

 The Bee Gees played here on July 2, 1979, as part of their highly successful Spirits Having Flown Tour.

 The band KISS performed at McNichols on November 4, 1979, as part of their Dynasty Tour.
 This was the last tour featuring original drummer Peter Criss until 1996.

 Rolling Stones guitarists Keith Richards and Ron Wood performed as The New Barbarians at the arena in 1979.

 REO Speedwagon's concert from 1981 was performed here, as MTV's first ever live concert.

 Electric Light Orchestra performed here September 27, 1981 during the Time Tour.

+AC/DC performed here 9 times between 1982 and 1996.

 The arena played host to Amnesty International's A Conspiracy of Hope Benefit Concert on June 8, 1986.
 The show was headlined by U2 and Sting and also featured Bryan Adams, Peter Gabriel, Lou Reed, Joan Baez and The Neville Brothers.

 Parts of U2's half-live rockumentary Rattle and Hum, came from two concerts filmed in the arena on the third leg of the band's Joshua Tree Tour in November 1987.
 The recordings notably included Bono's famous "Fuck the revolution!" speech during "Sunday Bloody Sunday", featured in the accompanying film.

 Jethro Tull played the arena from 1976 to 1980.

 Def Leppard recorded one of their shows here in February 1988 and released it as Live: In the Round, in Your Face.

 Pop star Michael Jackson performed 3 consecutive sold-out shows in front of 40,251 people during his Bad World Tour on March 24 and 25, & 26, 1988.

 Pop star Prince made a stop here on July 3, 1986, while on his Parade Tour.